COGS18/COGS18.github.io/_build/materials/08-Encodings.md

 Unicode is a system of systematically and consistently representing characters.
 </div>

-Every character has a unicode `code point` - an integer that can be used to represent that number.
+Every character has a unicode `code point` - an integer that can be used to represent that character.

 If a computer is using unicode, it display a requested character by following the unicode encodings of which `code point` refers to which character.